Fate-AI-HD-Team/Fate-Extra-HD/Readme.md

 ![alt text](https://raw.githubusercontent.com/EmiyaBestBoy/fate-extra-texturepack/master/Preview%20Screenshots/PPSSPP%20v1.10.3-293-g60683cf4a%20-%20ULUS10576%20_%20Fate_EXTRA%20(instance_%201)%208_4_2020%208_30_22%20AM.png)
 WIP Matrix Screen

-# Original Description down below
+# Original Description down below (not edited from fork)
 # Description
 This project intends to deliver a full texture pack for *Fate/Extra* on PSP.
 It is not intended to look professional, but will attempt look fairly polished.
 This texture pack is meant to be approximately 1080p quality textures (the PSP resolution makes having exactly 1080P a chore) which means everything is 4 times their original size.